mountolive/eltiempo/README.md

 ## CLI

-The `eltiempo` CLI is an example of the use of the `gem`.
-In any case, as mentioned, you need to have the `TIEMPO_API_KEY` env variable set in your system.
+### CLI Installation

+To install the cli in your system, after cloning this repository, run `bundle exec rake install`

+### CLI Help

 The help function for the `eltiempo` CLI prompts the following:

 ```
 $ eltiempo --help

      The "eltiempo" cli retrieves the temperature of any city in Barcelona.
      It can prompt today's temperature, average minimum and/or average maximum
      weekly temperature, in Celsius degrees.

      FLAGS
-     --today, -today, -t    Will prompt today's temperature for the passed city.
+     --today, -t    Will prompt today's temperature for the passed city.
-     --av-max, -av_max, -u  Will prompt average maximum temperature of the week for that city.
+     --av-max, -u  Will prompt average maximum temperature of the week for that city.
-     --av-min, -av_min, -d  Will prompt average minimum temperature of the week for that city.
+     --av-min, -d  Will prompt average minimum temperature of the week for that city.

      PARAMETER
         The Barcelona's city of which you want to retrieve its temperature